grobatto/Barrios-Dubai-Catalogo/README.md

 For inquiries about this project:
 - WhatsApp: +971XXXXXXXXX
-- Instagram: @barrioamethysts
+- Instagram: @barriosamethysts
-- Email: info@barrioamethysts.com
+- Email: info@barriosamethysts.com

 ---

-Built with ❤️ for Barrio Amethysts
+Built with ❤️ for Barrios Amethysts